Middle-aged Spread: The Ten Commandments of Skiing

 7. It is a Chill duty to poach other people’s photo shoots.
-Don’t explain, don’t apologise; they should have hired a helicopter if it’s that important.
+Don’t explain, don’t apologize; they should have hired a helicopter if it’s that important.

 Lots of people think they own the mountains.
 They mostly seem armed with drones, GoPros, SLRs and attitude.

-8. If you’re queuing up on a powder day then you’re at the wrong resort.
+8. If you’re queueing up on a powder day then you’re at the wrong resort.

 Plainly you have let family, work and other commitments interfere with your quest for powder.
 Or you have failed to buy a Chill Pass.

 9. Don’t be afraid to pluck the low hanging fruit; be it in a dive bar, a couloir or the boudoir.

 Many people conditioned by the Protestant work ethic believe that un-deserved rewards are either rare or should be shunned on moral grounds.
 In skiing sometimes the goodness just drops into your lap.
 Don’t fight this phenomenon.

 10. Repeat after me: “I pretty much rip.”

 Visualisation is critical to continuous incremental improvement.
 Sidestep your 10,000 hours of deliberate practice by just thinking your way to excellence.